NixOS/org/doc/constitution.md

 Disqualifications of candidates in an election requires supermajority among the currently serving SC members.

-Substantial amendments to the Nix Community Values require 90% agreement in a poll among eligible voters.
-Deciding that an amendment is not substantial can be done by unanimity among a full SC.
+Substantial amendments to the Nix Community Values requires a supermajority of a full SC.

 #### Ordinary decisions